 Tasting price: Reservation required and starts at $25

 While Liana Estates has only been around since last October, sisters Lisa and Ariana Peju are no newcomers to the wine game.
 Their parents are also vintners and owners of the award-winning Peju Winery.
 After years among their family’s vines, the sisters struck out on their own when they bought the Acacia Winery and 100 acres of vineyards at the end of last year.

-is for the true sparkling lover offering quarterly three, six, or 12 bottle wine shipments containing their blanc de blancs, brut, and sparkling rose.
+Their Bubbles Club is for the true sparkling lover offering quarterly three, six, or 12 bottle wine shipments containing their blanc de blancs, brut, and sparkling rose.
 Membership also comes with 10 percent off purchases of one to 11 bottles, 20 percent of purchases of 12 bottles or more, and a bevy of other exclusive membership perks.

 Liana Estates is more than a typical tasting room with typical pairings.
 Their newest pairing experience features mini cupcakes from local bakery Kara’s Cupcakes.
 They have hand-selected four mini cupcakes that complement four Liana Estates wines.
 Whether you’re looking to celebrate a birthday, romantic getaway or girl’s weekend, this tasting is the perfect combination of fun and sweet!

 When you think wine, you probably don’t think Michigan.
 But Black Star Farms is one of a growing number of vineyards that’s putting Michigan wine country on the map.
 Located on the 45th Parallel, which is approximately halfway between the equator and the North Pole and includes the California wine regions as well as the wine-making regions of Portugal, Spain, and those of the Middle East and Asia.
 Black Star Farms’ wares includes fruit sourced both from their own vineyards and from partner growers in the region.